-Lighten the stress on hips, knees, ankles, and feet
+Ease the stress on your hips, knees, ankles, and feet

-Plus, you'll probably have more energy, get around easier, and breathe easier.
+Plus, you'll probably have more energy and feel better.

 The Right Balance for Diabetes and Weight Loss

-It's important to keep tight glucose control while you lose weight.
-You don't want to run the risk of high or low blood sugar while you change your eating habits.
+Keep tight glucose control while you lose weight.
+You don't want to get high or low blood sugar while you change your eating habits.

 Cutting 500 calories a day is generally safe for someone with diabetes.
 When you're choosing which calories to cut, cut them across the board: from protein, carbohydrates, and fat.
-Ideally, your calories should come from:
+The USDA says that calories for adults should come from:

 Carbs have the biggest effect on blood sugar.
-Eating complex carbs (whole-grain bread and vegetables, for example) is better than eating simple carbs like cake, because they are absorbed more slowly into the bloodstream, cutting your risk of blood sugar spikes.
+Eating carbs that have fiber (whole-grain bread and vegetables, for example) is much better than eating sugary or starchy carbs, because they are absorbed more slowly into the bloodstream, cutting your risk of blood sugar spikes.